Navigating Camo’s interface

 When a device is selected in Camo Studio, you’ll see a preview of the camera's video feed in the centre of the window.
 If a device isn’t selected, or there are none connected to your computer, you’ll see a prompt to connect or select one.

 Note for phone users: the “No devices connected” screen will show if a phone is connected but isn’t running Camo.
-To complete the connection, make sure the Camo app is installed and running on your phone.
+To complete the connection, make sure Camo Camera is installed and running on your phone.

-The Camo Studio window can be safely closed at any time: the window doesn’t have to be open for Camo to pass video through to other apps.
+The Camo Studio window can be safely closed at any time - it doesn’t have to be open for Camo to pass video through to other apps.

 Camo Studio's menus

 When Camo Studio is running, you’ll notice there’s always a Camo icon shown in your menubar (on the top-right of the screen in macOS) or in your taskbar (on the bottom-right of the screen on Windows).
-If you click it, you’ll get quick access to various controls – such as pause and resume.
+If you click it, you’ll get quick access to various controls like pause and resume.

-The Camo Studio icon in the menu bar indicates the state that Camo is in.
+The Camo Studio icon in the menu bar indicates Camo's current state.
 The screenshot below shows the idle, ready, active, and warning states, respectively.
 These indicate the following:

 - Idle: no device is connected or selected in Camo Studio, it is not prepared to send video if asked to do so